benjamingr/peer5-docs/docs/faq.md

 **Why is my stream is not accepted/is invalid?**

 In order to use peer5 you will need either an HLS stream or an MPEG-DASH stream.
- unlike regular video files, these streams have a manifest file as their entry point.
+Unlike regular video files, these streams have a manifest file as their entry point.

 - HLS - `.m3u8` manifest file.
 - DASH - `.mpd` manifest file.